 Death Doula LA assists its clients with the preparation of an advance health care directive.
 The Advance Care Directive is a multipart form that addresses a variety of issues associated with healthcare, including how decisions are made during what is expected to be a person’s final illness.
 The California advance healthcare directive includes:

 Power of Attorney

-Technically, this is element of the directive is called a durable power of attorney for healthcare, according to the American Bar Association.
-The power of attorney “names another person as agent to make health care decisions for you if you are unable to make your own decisions.
+Technically, this is an element of the directive is called a durable power of attorney for healthcare, according to the American Bar Association.
+The power of attorney “names another person as an agent to make health care decisions for you if you are unable to make your own decisions.
 You can also have your agent make decisions for you right away, even if you are still able to make your own decisions,” according to California law.

 Instructions for Healthcare

 The second element of the California advance healthcare directive permits you to set forth more specific instructions for your healthcare.
-These instructions are designed to guide the individual designated to exercise your power of attorney, as well as healthcare provides, in providing or withholding care for you.
+These instructions are designed to guide the individual designated to exercise your power of attorney, as well as healthcare providers, in providing or withholding care for you.
 In California, you are not required to provide specific instructions.
 Rather, you can leave this decision making in the hands of the designated attorney in fact (the person who you designated in your power of attorney).